wildlux/OLLAMA_LOCAL/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 Why i want to implement this type of software?
 -------------------------------------------------------------------------------------------------------------------------------------------
+- Creating/help for bioinformatics (
-- Creating for bioinformatics ( with dyslexia )
+- Help Research branch Autoimmune_disease for cure (  https://en.wikipedia.org/wiki/Autoimmune_disease )
+  - I have also syndrome of Shwachman-Diamond (SDS) https://en.wikipedia.org/wiki/Shwachman%E2%80%93Diamond_syndrome
 - Artist ( create new artist 2D )
 - Creating document like PDF ready for printing
 - Creating resource for everyone